Amitvs9/TntAggregator/README.md

 spring-boot
 maven

-# improvement that can be done but due to time not done.
+# improvement that can be done but due to lack of time not done.
   There are some reducndent code that can be optimize .
   Junit test cases .